 - No AI assistance or advanced features

-8. Clio Manage
+8. Clio Duo

-Key Features:
+Key features:

-- Clio Duo AI assistant
+- Clio Duo AI assistant for drafting, summaries, and task management

 - Practice management (billing, calendaring, client portal)